raisvosfox/Foobar2kontroller/README.md

 # Kontroller

+## DISCLAIMER: CODED USING AI (sorry...)

 A minimal, Syne Mono themed remote controller for the Beefweb player.
-DISCLAIMER: CODED USING AI (sorry...)

 ## Features
 - **Auto-Update**: Displays current track, artist, and playback state in real-time.